yutannihilation/savvy/book/src/04_input.md

 ### 1. `iter()`

 `IntegerSexp`, `RealSexp`, `LogicalSexp`, and `StringSexp` provide `iter()` method so that you can access to the value one by one.
-This can be efficient when the data is too large to copy.

 ```rust
 for (i, e) in x.iter().enumerate() {